RMF-Agent-Network/beblob-selfhosted/README.md

 - **Seamless Integration:**
   Designed to work on any static or dynamic website without requiring a dedicated backend or database, leveraging GitLab issues for comment storage.

+- **Customizable Themes:**
+  BeBlob supports multiple themes (dark, white, light, and classic) inspired by the Hexo Cactus themes.
+These themes allow you to match the look and feel of your site, ensuring the comment widget integrates seamlessly with your overall design.

 ## Configuration
 To use BeBlob, you must first create an OAuth application in GitLab:
 1. Go to your GitLab account settings and navigate to **Applications**.